apecloud/kubeblocks/docs/developer_docs/api-reference/backup.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>volumeMounts defines which volumes of the selected pod need to be mounted on the restoring pod.</p>
+<p>Defines which volumes of the selected pod need to be mounted on the restoring pod.</p>
 </td>
 </tr>
 </tbody>